 GCSE points score 40.
-At least a grade 5 in Maths, English and Science.
+A grade 5 or above in English is essential.

 Sociology is a fascinating subject with its many interesting theories and topics it will appeal to anyone interested in understanding the world they live in.
-Sociology allows you to challenge the taken for granted and critically examine and explain the social world around you whilst considering alternative points of view.
+Sociology allows you to challenge and critically examine and explain the social world around you whilst considering alternative points of view.

 Students are then able to develop their understanding of social structures, processes and issues through a number of skills including critical thinking and evidence-based arguments in its application to examined units.

-They include Families and Households (Roles, Relationships and Conflict), Education (the experience of schooling and the influence of Social Class, Gender and Ethnicity on achievement), Crime, Deviance and Social Control Theory and Beliefs in Society.
+They include:

+- Families and Households

+- Education

+- Crime, Deviance and Social Control Theory

+- Beliefs in Society

 A thorough understanding of Sociological Research Methods is also established in the first year and developed further in the second year.
-An understanding of the Scientific Method is encouraged, and important questions are built in such as what is ethical research?
-What makes data good?
-Can humans be studied scientifically and should values influence the research process or not?
-Is Sociology a Science?
-What is Science?

 All 3 exams are taken at the end of Year 2.
 Each paper is worth 33.3% of the final grade.
-Assessment:

-For the full A Level course you will need to take all three papers together in the same exam series to achieve this qualification.

-Paper 1: Education with Theory and Methods is worth 33.3% of the full A Level grade.

-Paper 2: Families and Households and Beliefs in Society is worth 33.3% of the full A Level grade.

-Paper 3: Crime and Deviance with Theory and Methods is worth 33.3% of the full A Level grade.
+- Paper 1: Education with Theory and Methods is worth 33.3% of the full A Level grade. - Paper 2: Families and Households and Beliefs in Society is worth 33.3% of the full A Level grade. - Paper 3: Crime and Deviance with Theory and Methods is worth 33.3% of the full A Level grade.

-Students learning Sociology at Marlborough will study the following two AQA options:

-Option 2 Families and Households

-Option 1 (Beliefs in Society) though this may be subject to change